EliezerAmbion/EliezerAmbion/README.md

 I have two main passions in my llife, music and coding.
 Just like reading notes, coding requires extensive knowledge and understanding.
 Thus, I have been honing my skills to become a Software Engineer at two institutes, AMA University and Avion School.

-🔭 I’m currently working on building my portfolio.
+🔭 I’m currently working on building my portfolio.<br>
 🌱 I’m currently learning Ruby on Rails.

 <a href="https://github.com/EliezerAmbion/github-readme-stats">